Book Category: Children’s Fiction, Fiction, Nonfiction, Picture Books

-Writing and Illustration Workshops for Children Ages 7 to 12 (along with Stephen Shaskan):
+Writing and Illustration Workshop for Children & Teens (along with Stephen Shaskan):

 Author Visits/School Presentations: Trisha Speed Shaskan varies her presentations per grade level.
 In each presentation, Trisha connects her childhood experiences to the books she’s written.
 Trisha shows the process of a book from conception to publication.
 Each interactive presentation includes a group activity, such as creating a character.